lois2inn/Pewlett-Hackard-Analysis/README.md

   </tr>
 </table>

-- The number of retiring employees eligible for mentorship program was 1549.
+- To qualify for mentorship eligibility, an employee must be born between January 1, 1965 and December 31, 1965.
+The number of employees eligible for mentorship program was 1549, which is very less compared to over 72,000 who would leave the organization in the next few years.
 <table>
   <tr>
     <td><img src="images/Mentorship_eligible.png" width="300" /></td>